Top 10 Best Sites

 Personally, I think fishing sucks.
 I sit on the boat, cast my line, and wonder why I even bother.
-I can never tell how many fish are even in that murky water, but, judging by my lack of success, I’m thinking not that many.
 I’ve tried mixing up my bait, putting out multiple lines in multiple spots, and telling myself it’s only a matter of time.
 Nothing.
 In my entire life of failed fishing trips, I’ve never hooked anything but a tree branch.

 We’ve put together 11 reasons online dating just plain sucks for men — and five things you can do to make it better.
-In dating, attitude is everything, so wallow a little with us and then get back out there.
+Attitude is everything in the dating world, so wallow a little with us and then get back out there.
 If, at first, you don’t succeed, right?

 Let’s be real, guys can have it tough on dating websites.
 A single woman can set up her profile, sit back, and wait for the messages to pour in, but guys don’t have that luxury.
 If single guys want a date, they have to wade into the online dating pool and get it.
 Usually that means sending out dozens of messages only to get a paltry number of responses.

 You put in your all, think this girl could be “The One,” click send… and never hear from her.
 No explanation.
 Just an empty inbox.
 There’s no way around it — that sucks.
 Dating sucks.
 Online dating sucks.
 If you ask me, we should bring back betrothals at birth.
 Until then, however, we modern daters have to deal with the following 11 sucky things.

 There’s always that one friend who seems to have special dating powers.
 Their dating profiles are like catnip, for whatever reason, and they complain about having too many dates — like that’s a real problem.
 If you ask your friend to clue you in on their secret sauce, however, you might not find it all that useful.